Control flow: Structure

 Control flow is closely related to code structure.
 Control flows along lines defined by structure and the execution rules of a language.
 This general concept of structure is not be confused with structured programming which limits structure to sequencing, selection and iteration based on block organization.

-Sequence
+Sequences

 Sequential execution is the most basic structure.
 Although not all code is sequential in nature, imperative code is.

-Label
+Labels

 A label identifies a position in source code.
 Some control flow statements reference a label so that control jumps to the labeled line.
 Other than marking a position, a label has no other effect.

-Some languages limit a label to a number which is sometimes called a line number although that implies the inherent index of the line; not a label.
+Some languages limit a label to a number which is sometimes called a line number, although that implies the inherent index of the line, not a label.
 None-the-less, such numeric labels are typically required to increment from top to bottom in a file even if not be sequential.
 For example, in BASIC: